Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 The section starts with an uword which is the number of object groups.
 Object groups are referenced from [3D map blocks](Maps3D.md).

-Each object group consists of a header (uword) which is **unknown** yet.
-And then 8 object entries follow for this object group.
+Each object group consists of a header (uword) which is **unknown** yet and 8 object entries.
 As stated before, object groups consists of 1 to 8 objects.
 For example the meat and sausages in grandfather's cellar are two textures/billboards (objects) which form one real map object.

 Each object entry inside the group consists of 4 uwords.